HendrikLinn/TechLabs_Projects/datasets/README.md

 [Kaggle - Data Science Platform](https://www.kaggle.com/datasets)

-Kaggle is an Online-Communeity, that is made for Data Scientists.
+Kaggle is an Online-Community, that is made for Data Scientists.
 Here, you can learn coding, take on Data Science-Challenges and exchange datasets with others.
 For your project, you can search for interesting datasets.

 > 🟨 __Note__ 🟨
 >